WATERPROOFING | DAMP REPAIR | DAMP SURVEYS | DAMP TREATMENT | WALL STABILISATION | RESIN REPAIRS | CAVITY WALL TIES

 Moisture within masonry can cause timbers to become susceptible to risk from fungal decay.
 This can cause structural damage to the building which can be very costly to repair, especially as most insurance companies do not offer cover for Rising Damp.

 After a new damp proof course has been installed, walls which are contaminated with hygroscopic salts also attract condensation.
-For this reason, Premier Contractors advise that condensation control is just as important as applying Specialist Plastering.
+For this reason, Premier 1st for Property Care advise that condensation control is just as important as applying Specialist Plastering.

 Re-Plastering after remedial treatment for Rising Damp